Boreas618/Notes/operating-systems/address-translation.md

 ![Screenshot 2023-05-25 at 11.20.11 PM](https://p.ipic.vip/ocs8d1.png)

 If a program branches into or tries to load data from one of these gaps, the hardware will generate an exception, trapping into the operating system kernel.
-On UNIX systems, this is still called a *segmentation fault*.
+On UNIX systems, this is called a *segmentation fault*.

 - [x] Share regions